CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_core_software.md

 The scene metadata contains several parameters that is used by the car scene metadata.

 1. Using the car parameters, a car noise signal is generated.
-For details in the Car Noise generator, see [additional tools](/docs/cadenza1/Software/cc1_additional_tools).
-This signal is added with anechoic HRTFs at the front microphone of the HA.
+For details of the Car Noise generator, see [additional tools](/docs/cadenza1/Software/cc1_additional_tools).
+This signal is added with anechoic HRTFs at the front microphone of the Hearing Aid (HA).
 2. Using the head rotation angle, the model adds car HRTFs at the front microphone of the HA to the enhanced music.
 3. These two signal are then added together at a given SNR at the front microphone of the HA.
 4. The resulting signal is pass through a fixed HA composed of a simple NAL-R amplification.